We’re the leading industry association created to support individuals and organizations by promoting the use of independent social compliance audits.

 What happens to an Auditor’s level if they do not pass a CSCA exam (Part I, II, or III)?

-If an Auditor is at the RA level and they FAIL an exam, their level will be moved to ASCA, until such time as they sit and pass that exam.
-Changes in Auditor Level as a result of sitting the exam, occurs on the day exam results are issued.
-If an Auditor takes the exam and they are Pathway 4 they remain as ASCA until they pass all 3 parts of the exam at which time they will be then assigned the CSCA Auditor level.
+If an Auditor takes the exam and does not pass they remain as ASCA until they pass all 3 parts of the exam at which time they will be then assigned the CSCA Auditor level.

 What languages does APSCA offer to sit the exam?